MarwaAhmed98/SAP-Data-Warehouse-Cloud-/README.md

 spaces: these are virtual workspaces for an individual or a group of users for data modeling, data integration, and story dashboard building.
 Think of them as your isolated business functions such as Marketing, HR, Finance, Business Development, etc.

+Semantic Layer: this is where you give the data business meaning according the audience, organizational best practices and naming conventions.

 ### Module 1: Data Governance Measures and Spaces
 Navigate to *Security* and click on Users.
 You should have a table to add users and their respectives roles.
 Note that only one **system owner** can be assigned to each data warehouse.
 The license is a feature to manage the number of concurrent users logging into the data warehouse.
 You can adjust it if needed.